Mississippi considers firing squad as method of execution

 JACKSON, Miss.
 (AP) — Mississippi lawmakers are advancing a proposal to add firing squad, electrocution and gas chamber as execution methods in case a court blocks the use of lethal injection drugs.

-Republican Rep. Andy Gipson says House Bill 638 is a response to lawsuits by “liberal, left-wing radicals.”
+House Bill 638 is a response to lawsuits filed by “liberal, left-wing radicals,” said House Judiciary B Committee Chairman Andy Gipson, a Republican.

-The bill passed the House amid opposition Wednesday, and moves to the Senate.
+The bill passed the House amid opposition Wednesday, and it moves to the Senate for more debate.

 Lethal injection is Mississippi’s only execution method.
 The state faces lawsuits claiming the drugs it plans to use would violate constitutional prohibitions against cruel and unusual punishment.